PedroLTC/PedroLTC/README.md

 Used to working in different sectors of the industry (Oil&Gas, Food, Glass, Cement and Electric Power Generation)

-- 💬 Ask me about DCS, SCADA, Microcontrollers, Software Development, PLC Programming
+- 💬 Ask me about DCS, SCADA, Microcontrollers, Software Development, PLC Programming, PCBs

 ### Proffesional Profile Link